Frequently Asked Questions

 Where can I park?

-Visitor parking at the Sheepshearing Festival will be free and off-site at nearby parking lots coordinated by Gore Place.
-Most lots are within walking distance.
-There will be free shuttles running during the Festival to take visitors to and from the parking lots.
-The parking shuttle stops at all Festival parking lots.
+Visitor parking at the Sheepshearing Festival will be free and off-site at a nearby parking lot coordinated by Gore Place, within walking distance.
+There will be free shuttles running during the Festival to take visitors to and from the parking lot.
+The parking shuttle stops at the lot.
 The last shuttle departs from Gore Place at 5:00 p.m.
-Find the parking lot addresses below.
-Read on for information about parking for visitors with disabilities.
+The shuttle stops at both the Waltham Street and Gore Street ticket gates at Gore Place.

 Free accessible parking for visitors with disabilities: